SunnySunnia/Group1_HW2/README.md

     ipython notebook --no-browser --ip=0.0.0.0 --script --pylab=inline

 The relevant notebook you should look at is `Earthquakes.ipynb`
+It includes codes and explanations of
+* data curation, both accessing from url and local saved json file.
+* visualizations.